Last Updated: March 2026

 AI Event Matching App

-The app works by integrating artificial intelligence to recommend the best suited matches to users based on shared interests, lifestyles and personality.
-An outline of the apps' system can be seen below.
+The app works by integrating artificial intelligence to recommend the best suited matches to users based on identity alignment.

 Strengths